 Breathe and Be: A Book of Mindfulness Poems By Kate Coombs

-This is a sweet book with beautiful illustrations.
-Cute short and sweet poems, with gentle directions for calming and relaxing your body and brain.
+This is a sweet mindfulness book with beautiful illustrations.
+It has cute short and sweet poems, with gentle directions for calming and relaxing your body and brain.

 I read one or two of these to my kids when they rest for savasana.
 I like how they help us get ready for being calm and create a nice image in the mind.
 The short poems would make a good discussion question too.
 Calming and good for all ages!